This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 350°F.

-• Par boil manicotti: Boil a large pot of salted water and cook manicotti for only a minute.
+• Partially boil manicotti: Boil a large pot of salted water and cook 5 1/2 ounces manicotti pasta for only a minute.
 Drain.
 The goal is to soften the pasta and start the cooking process, but the pasta needs to still be extremely firm in order to stuff.
 The pasta will finish cooking in the oven.

-• Prepare cheese filling: In a large bowl, combine ricotta, garlic, half of the mozzarella, half of the Parmesan, eggs, Italian seasoning, basil, salt and pepper, and red pepper flakes.
+• Prepare cheese filling: In a large bowl, combine 1 pint whole milk ricotta cheese, 4 cloves garlic, half of the mozzarella, half of the Parmesan, 2 eggs, 1 tablespoon dried Italian seasoning, 8 leaves fresh basil, 1/2 teaspoon salt, 1/2 teaspoon pepper, and 1/4 teaspoon red pepper flakes.
 Mix well.
 Add to large resealable plastic bag.

 • Prepare manicotti: Add about 1/2 cup of the sauce to the bottom of an 11×17 baking dish.
 Snip the corner off the bag containing the cheese filling and pipe it into each manicotti tube.
 Arrange each tube in the pan on the sauce.
 Pour remaining sauce on top and sprinkle with remaining cheese.
 Cover with foil.